SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 __Expecting__: Array

 __Requirements__: Requires an Array of defined screens that also have [live?](#live) configurations.
 Only use when the screen can automatically change without any UI interactions.

-__Description__:  Typically this is used for Apps when the app might change screens automatically like a game.
+__Description__:  Typically this is used for apps when the app might change screens automatically like a game.
 This way you can wait for screens to change, then test or interact with the UI.
+There is also thread protection on the driver so you can issue commands while a different thread monitors for screen changes.

 __Example__:
 ```